CLIUtils/CLI11/book/chapters/config.md

   and value
 - `ConfigBase *quoteCharacter(char qString, char literalChar)` :specify the characters to use around strings and single characters
+- `ConfigBase *commentDefaults(bool comDef)` : set to true to comment lines with a default value
+- `ConfigBase *allowDuplicateFields(bool value)` :set to true to allow duplicate fields to be merged even if not sequential
 - `ConfigBase *maxLayers(uint8_t layers)` : specify the maximum number of parent layers to process.
 This is useful to limit processing for larger config files
 - `ConfigBase *parentSeparator(char sep)` : specify the character to separate